 Shortbread is traditionally given as a Christmas treat.
-This recipe is very festive with its red and green ingredients.
-It makes a delightful gift popped into a food safe cellophane bag, tied with a red ribbon.
+This recipe is very festive with its red and green ingredients and makes for a delightful gift popped into a food safe cellophane bag, tied with a red ribbon.
 Try drizzling with melted chocolate for a change.

 250g (9 oz) butter, softened